tredontho/purescript-book/text/chapter11.md

 Having run the game logic, which is a pure computation, we need to print any log messages to the screen and show the user a prompt for the next command.
 The `for_` action is used to traverse the log (of type `List String`) and print its entries to the console.
 Finally, `setLineHandler` is used to update the line handler function to use the updated game state, and the prompt is displayed again using the `prompt` action.

-The `runGame` function finally attaches the initial line handler to the console interface, and displays the initial prompt:
+The `runGame` function finally attaches the initial line handler to the console interface and displays the initial prompt:

 ```haskell
 {{#include ../exercises/chapter11/src/Main.purs:runGame_attach_handler}}